pyroinventor/nRF52840-Clone-Hero-Controller/README.md

 * 1 x Xiao nRF52840
 * 7 x Low Profile Mechanical Switches (I used Gateron LP Reds)
-* Few feet of wire, I used cat5 cable I had laying around (6+ conductors)
+* Few feet of cat5 cable or several lengths of wire (9 conductors total)
 * 14AWG Steel Wire or similar for strum bar axle
+* 2 x small washers to fit wire (STL included)
 * 3D Printer / filament
+All parts can be found in the STLs folder

 ## Build
 Note: This guide assumes the reader can route wires and solder given the appropriate connections